|

 also enjoy the added intrigue of Georgia O'Keeffe Country,

-her Santa Fe museum and her home, and lots more.
-You'll savor our
+her Santa Fe museum, and her home, and lots more!

 Trip

-knowledgeable company of Mark, Mary and Piet.
+knowledgeable company of Mark, Mary & Piet.
 Private rooms are

 Personally

-produced and hosted by Mary & Piet.
-Call them at Baja’s
+produced and hosted by Mary and Piet.
+Call/email them at Baja’s

 Frontier Tours in Tucson at (520) 887-2340 for information